 Another way to add these spices is to add them to baked goods, sweet or savory.
 A bit of anise goes very well with a strong red meat, and it may be found in some types of sausage.
 In some cases it is replaced by cumin, to do the same thing.

-The only desserts that have anise or licorice in them – aside from gummy snacks – are occasion sweet pie or dumpling with a filling that is sweet but with a lot of body.
+The only desserts that have anise or licorice in them – aside from gummy snacks – are occasion sweet pie or dumplings with a filling that is sweet but with a lot of body.

-As for the best flavor combinations, you may use any red fruit (cherries, raspberries, cranberries, strawberries) in combination with a bit fo licorice or anise, or even star anise.
+As for the best flavor combinations, you may use any red fruit (cherries, raspberries, cranberries, strawberries) in combination with a bit of licorice or anise, or even star anise.
 Cinnamon also works well with any of these two spices.

 Vanilla is also a good option, as is coffee.
 Caramel may not work well in this, since it has a different flavor profile.